An Author's Starter Kit

 • Again, once you scale your readership and/or start selling directly to your readers AND you use Shopify, Klayvio is the go-to because it is so aligned to your Shopify store and will really allow you to gain those insights.
 I wouldn't get rid of my Mailerlite because you will have readers on MailerLite that will never buy anything FROM you - they are following your journey as an author and will only ever buy from book retailers.
 Klayvio is strictly for readers who will buy FROM you (which is great because Klayvio is super pricey).

-• BookFunnel is amazing for growing your newsletter list, distributing reader magnets, sharing in group promotions, selling direct, sharing audio teasers, etc. If you are just starting out, I'd go with StoryOrigin.
+• BookFunnel is amazing for growing your newsletter list, distributing reader magnets and advanced reader copies, sharing in group promotions, selling ebooks and audiobooks directly, sharing audio teasers, etc. If you are just starting out, I'd go with StoryOrigin.
 I used it for a long time, but eventually, I needed the features of BookFunnel.
 And yep, they both integrate with Mailerlite and all your major website providers.

 • I use HeroPost for my social media scheduling.
 I bought a lifetime access license for really cheap during a Black Friday sale, and it's been good for the price.
 The only platform it does not integrate with at this time is TikTok.